finos/common-domain-model/docs/eligible-collateral-representation.md

 regulatory risk and credit factors.
 For the purpose of understanding the principle, these can be divided into the following categories:

--   Issuer Identification
--   Asset Identification
+-   Asset and Issuer Identification
 -   Collateral Haircuts
 -   Maturity Ranges
 -   Concentrations Limits